Danny-Dasilva/CycleTLS/README.md

-# Multiple Requests Example for TS/JS
+## Multiple Requests Example for Typescript and Javascript

 If CycleTLS is being used by in a JavaScript environment, CycleTLS will spawn a Golang process to handle requests.
 This Golang process handles requests `concurrently` in a worker pool.
 Due to this, CycleTLS returns response objects as soon as they are made available
 (in other terms, CycleTLS processes requests as they are received, but responses are returned asynchronously so they will NOT be returned in the order requested)